 Please note we cannot help nurses in Scotland, who should contact QNI Scotland at www.qnis.org.uk instead.

 Last year we were able to help and support six nurses who were escaping domestic abuse, as well as five nurses whose marriages had broken down.
 Others came to us when they were suffering physical or mental health difficulties and were unable to work, and for whom a drop in income had life-changing consequences.
 We were able to help with their utility bills, buying white goods, helping with home repairs and a variety of other things.

 We also supported a number of retired Queen’s Nurses on low incomes, by paying them small regular monthly or quarterly grants, and sending hampers at Christmas.

-Anita’s husband left her several years ago to bring up three young children alone.
+Anita’s husband left her several years ago, leaving her to bring up three young children alone.
 His financial support for them was always sporadic but then he stopped helping altogether.
 Anita began to fall into arrears with her rent and finally was facing eviction when the house she was living in was to be sold.
 We were able to help Anita with the deposit towards a new property and supported her for three months by sending her food vouchers.

 Wendy had suffered a severe stroke at a young age two years ago and had been left with right-sided weakness with no movement in right arm and hand and her speech was affected.
 We awarded a grant to help her adapt her car so she could still go out when she was feeling better.